matloff/worthycsds/README.md

 you really want to do it; if you have to ask whether to pursue graduate study, then maybe you "can't afford it," in terms of time and money spent etc.  This is true both for a Master's degree and a PhD.

+Yes, you may be undecided at first.
+But if you go ahead and study at the graduate level, you need to be excited about it.
+If no, you probably will not derive much benefit from it.

 Master's degree quality varies tremendously from school to school.
 If you get a CS/DS/Stat Bachelor's degree from a research-oriented